ishangarg01/apollogpt/README.md

 ---

 ## Security Notes
-- Passwords are hashed with bcrypt.
+- Passwords are hashed with bcryptjs.
 - Email verification is required before login.
 - All sensitive routes are protected by middleware and session checks.